LaunchCodeEducation/html-me-something/README.md

 ![Create pull request](images/create-pull-request.png)

 What's going on here?
-To put it briefly, you're asking the owners of the main project repository that you forked/copied (i.e. LaunchCode staff) to incorporate a set of your changes.
+To put it briefly, you're asking the owners of the main project repository which you forked/copied (i.e. LaunchCode staff) to incorporate a set of your changes into their repository.
 The owners will review your changes, and if everything looks good, they will merge them into the main repository.
 If you make additional changes to your project after submitting the pull request, those will *not* be incorporated into the main project.
 You would need to create an additional pull request to do that.

 This pattern of development -- fork, clone, modify, commit, push, pull request -- is one of the main ways that coders collaborate on GitHub, particularly on open source projects.